kedepot/kesplash/README.md

 ### Info
-Uses 'last reboot' data (& such) to gather "approximate" data, that is "good enough" for my desktop use, as terminal splash screen trivia.
+Uses 'last reboot' data (& such) to gather "approximate" data, that is "good enough" for my desktop use, as terminal splash screen trivia - that only runs when I launch a Terminal window.
+No daemons or anything.
 Customize directly in the script.
 Compatible with most shells & distros.
 Probably.

 ### Use